A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: The Components of Fairness Metrics for Decision-Making

-Popular patterns of justice are: \begin{itemize} \item Egalitarianism \cite{sep-egalitarianism}: Equality is valued above all else.
-The utilities derived by the groups should be as equal as possible. \item Maximin \cite{rawls1999theory, rawls2001justice}: Inequalities are tolerated if they profit the worst-off group.
-The goal is to maximize the utility derived by the group that is worst-off. \item Prioritarianism \cite{holtug2017prioritarianism}: Inequalities are tolerated if they increase the aggregated utility.
-The goal is to maximize the aggregated utility derived by all groups, where the utility of the worst-off is given a higher weight.
-Maximin is the extreme version of this as an infinite weight is given to the worst-off group. \item Sufficientarianism \cite{shields2020sufficientarianism}: Inequalities are tolerated as long as all groups achieve a minimum level of utility.
-The goal is to bring all groups above a certain level of utility; if inequalities occur above this minimum level of utility, they are accepted. \end{itemize}
+The most widely discussed patterns of justice in political philosophy are: \begin{itemize} \item Egalitarianism \cite{sep-egalitarianism}: The group utility levels should be as equal as possible. \item Maximin \cite{rawls1999theory, rawls2001justice}: The goal is to maximize utility for the worst-off group. \item Prioritarianism \cite{holtug2017prioritarianism}: The goal is to maximize aggregate utility for all groups, giving greater weight to utility, the worse off the group.\footnote{Maximin is the extreme version of this as an infinite weight is given to the worst-off group.} \item Sufficientarianism \cite{shields2020sufficientarianism}: The goal is to bring all groups above a certain level of utility. \end{itemize}